 -

-The secret to good Potjiekos is slow cooking and low heat.
-Take your time to let the flavors blend and for the meat to become very tender.
+The secret to a good Potjiekos is slow cooking over low heat.
+Take your time to let the flavors meld and the meat become very tender.

 -

-You can add other vegetables like zucchini, green beans or sweet potatoes depending on your preference.
+You can add other vegetables such as courgettes, green beans or sweet potatoes according to your preferences.